 An item assessing generalizing may call on structural reasoning, requiring students to break mathematical components of an items apart to identify the building blocks needed to answer the question (Cuoco, Goldenberg, & Mark, 1996; Küchemann & Hoyles, 2009).
 As such, a distinction needs to be made between items that ask students to reason structurally and items that prompt students to identify known quantities or properties.
 Consider the grade 8 item in Illustration 3.8.
-Since one example of each set is needed to determine the correct response, students do not need to consider the structure of each set.
-Therefore, this item does not ask students to reason structurally about described sets of geometric objects (see Chapter 4, p.
+Since one example of each set is needed to determine the correct response, students to reason structurally about described sets of geometric objects (see Chapter 4, p.
 187 for additional information about the item type represented in Illustration 3.8).